Gregory Villemin Murder: What Led to His Tragic End?

 In France’s criminal history, there are bound to have been cases that have shocked the public, but few of them become as sensational as the murder of Gregory Villemin.
-The four-year-old boy’s body was found in the Vologne river, a little away from his house where he is believed to have been kidnapped.
+The four-year-old boy’s body was found in the Vologne river, a little away from his house, where he is believed to have been kidnapped.

 At first, the judge assigned to the case, Jean-Michel Lambert, believed that it would be a straightforward affair.
-He would soon come to regret this statement when people began looking into the Villemin clan, and their feuds and secrets started to rear the ugly heads.
-It turned out that the Villemin clan was willing to protect their family secrets even with the murder of a young boy hanging over them.
+He would soon come to regret this statement when people began looking into the Villemin clan, and their feuds and secrets started to rear their ugly heads.
+It turned out that the Villemin clan was willing to protect their family secrets, even with the murder of a young boy hanging over them.

 Over the years, the case has turned into a media circus with some promising suspects and bizarre leads.
 Netflix’s ‘Who Killed Little Gregory?‘ chronicles the case that remains unsolved and has baffled some of the brightest minds in France.
 As you watch the documentary, you are bound to end up asking yourself whether Bernard Laroche, one of the most promising suspects in the case, actually did kill the little boy.
 We are here to answer your doubts, but first, let us walk you through how Gregory Villemin actually died.

-The Murder of Gregory Villemin:
+The Murder of Gregory Villemin

 Gregory Villemin was found in the river, tied up with rope.
 However, there have been some discrepancies in the discovery of his body.
 When Judge Simon took over the case from Lambert, he rightly surmised that for Gregory to have been thrown into the river, he would have put up some sort of a struggle.
-This would inevitably have resulted in marks on his wrist, due to the rope.
+This would inevitably have resulted in marks on his wrist due to the rope.
 However, when his body was brought out of the water, it was sans any such marks.

-That being said, the remarkable discovery of a hypodermic syringe and a vial of insulin, put an entirely new spin on Gregory’s killing.
+That being said, the remarkable discovery of a hypodermic syringe and a vial of insulin put an entirely new spin on Gregory’s killing.
 Investigators came to the conclusion that Gregory might have been administered insulin before being thrown into the river.
-It would have rendered him unconscious and the insulin would not have been detectable in an autopsy.
-However, no one thought of checking Gregory’s body for needle marks when he was found.
+It would have rendered him unconscious, and the insulin would not have been detectable in an autopsy—however, no one thought of checking Gregory’s body for needle marks when he was found.

-The inclusion of insulin in the equation, coupled with our knowledge that Gregory must have been killed by one of his family members, draws our eyes to Murielle Bolle, and by extension to one of the most promising suspects in Gregory’s killing, that is, Bernard Laroche.
+The inclusion of insulin in the equation, coupled with our knowledge that Gregory must have been killed by one of his family members, draws our eyes to Murielle Bolle and, by extension, to one of the most promising suspects in Gregory’s killing, that is, Bernard Laroche.

 Read More: Where is Christine Villemin Now?